 Swimmers who experience trouble should roll on their backs and raise one hand.
 We will have several safety boats patrolling the swim course.

-The bike and run courses will be clearly marked with signs and cones.
+The bike and run courses will be clearly marked with signs, cones and Volunteers.

 Safety marshals will patrol the route.
 Riders who experience difficulties should flag them down for assistance as necessary.